 In addition to shopping tagged products in an Instagram post, Instagram users will also be able to browse the “shop” feed right from your Instagram profile.

-Now, people can go from inspiration to information and purchase in just a few taps, and do so in a way that’s organic to the Instagram experience.”
+In other words, people can now go from product inspiration to product information in just a few taps, and do so in a way that’s organic to the Instagram experience.

 How to Get Started with Instagram Shoppable Posts